-The Fund's Trustee, advisers and investment managers all undertake climate-related governance activities on behalf of the Fund.
-These are outlined below:
+The Fund's Trustee, advisers and investment managers all undertake climaterelated governance activities on behalf of the Fund.
+Responsibilities were updated over the Fund year to reflect a new governance structure in place.
+These responsibilities are outlined below:

-1. The Trustee's role (largely delegated to Investment Committee)
+1. The Trustee's role

-It is the Trustee Chair's responsibility to ensure that sufficient time is allocated for consideration and discussion of climate matters by the Trustee and its advisers.
+It is the Trustee Chair's responsibility, with support from the COO, to ensure that sufficient time is allocated for consideration and discussion of climate matters by the Trustee and its advisers.
 In broad terms, the Trustee is responsible for:

-- ensuring the Trustee has sufficient knowledge and understanding of climate change to fulfil its statutory and fiduciary obligations, and is keeping this knowledge and understanding up to date.
-This will include knowledge and understanding of the principles relating to the identification, assessment and management of climate-related risks and opportunities for the Fund; - 2. putting in place effective climate governance arrangements; - determining short-, medium- and long-term time periods to be used when identifying climate-related risks and opportunities to the Fund; - identifying and assessing the main climate-related risks and opportunities for the Fund and documenting the management of these; - incorporating climate-related considerations into strategic decisions relating to the Fund's investments and funding arrangements; - incorporating climate-related considerations into the Fund's investment beliefs, investment policies, risk register and contingency planning and monitoring framework;
+- ensuring the Trustee has sufficient knowledge and understanding of climate change to fulfil its statutory and fiduciary obligations and are keeping this knowledge and understanding up to date.
+This will include knowledge and understanding of the principles relating to the identification, assessment and management of climate-related risks and opportunities for the Fund; - putting in place effective climate governance arrangements; - identifying and assessing the main climate-related risks and opportunities for the Fund and documenting the management of these; - incorporating climate-related considerations into strategic decisions relating to the Fund's investments and funding arrangements; - incorporating climate-related considerations into the Fund's investment beliefs, investment policies, risk register and contingency planning and monitoring framework; - allowing for climate-related considerations when assessing and monitoring the strength of the sponsoring employer's covenant;